PixelPlugins/mirror.ecks/README.md

 # You can put a button on your website to automatically install an EPM package!
 ## Disclaimer: Malware and Viruses can be installed if you aren't careful!
 Be cautious when installing packages.
 I'M NOT RESPONSIBLE FOR BAD PACKAGES!
+First, you need to put EPM.exe and Jint.exe in the C:\Ecks folder.
+(Create it if it doesn't exist)

-First, you need to download EPM.reg [here](https://cdn.rawgit.com/PixelPlugins/mirror.ecks/ad08a27a/EPM.reg).
+Next, you need to download EPM.reg [here](https://cdn.rawgit.com/PixelPlugins/mirror.ecks/ad08a27a/EPM.reg).
 Then open it.
 You will be asked to open regedit, so click yes, then yes again, and finally, OK.
 Now "Install with EPM" buttons work.

 ## How to make one of those buttons
 If you are using markdown, do this: \[\!\[Install with EPM\]\(https://github.com/PixelPlugins/mirror.ecks/blob/master/install-with-epm.png?raw=true)](epminstall:<your package name\>)